ITU-BDSA2025-GROUP23/Chirp/docs/report.md

 We used pair working for complex tasks and areas with higher risk for example in our integration of authentication.
 We typically worked in a "Driver" / "Navigator setup and rotated roles to spread knowledge across the team.
 These pair sessions helped align coding style and architecture design and reduced rework during code review, because design discussions happened before we implemented it.

-We held weekly sync meeting to align on progress and priorities. in each meeting we:
+We held weekly sync meetings to align on progress and priorities. in each meeting we:
 - Reviewed what was completed since the last sync (features, bugs, PRs merged)
 - Identified blockers and assigned owners to resolve them
 - Agreed on the next set of tasks and updated the project board accordingly